AckeeCZ/tapestry/README.md

 Running `tapestry release 0.0.5` also automatically tags the latest commit.

+# Release Action

+Just by adding a simple tapestry step `.post(.githubRelease(owner: "owner", repository: "repository", assetPaths: ["build.zip"]))` you can automate your whole release process with Github actions.
+If that sounds interesting to you, check out the [action here](https://github.com/fortmarek/tapestry-action)

 ## ReleaseAction

 This type lets you define the individual actions.